 Located at the corner of Collins Avenue and 12th Street, The Marlin is one of the finest examples of Art Deco outside the Ocean Drive bubble.
 The boutique hotel, designed by L. Murray Dixon, has been fully renovated, fusing its 1939-era facade with high-tech modern amenities.

-The Marlin’s most distinctive feature is its window “eyebrows,” painted in soothing pastel shades.
-They’re at their most striking at night when the purple neon lights illuminate the window shades.
+The Marlin’s most distinctive exterior feature is its window “eyebrows,” painted in soothing pastel shades.
+The windows are at their most striking at night when the purple neon lights illuminate the window shades.

 Where to eat & drink

 The Art Deco Historic District hides some of the best places to eat & drink in Miami Beach, whether it’s top-notch Italian restaurants or swanky rooftop bars.

 If you’re craving a taste of Italy while exploring South Florida, duck into the Osteria del Teatro.
 Located at The Marlin on Collins Avenue, this popular Miami Beach restaurant cooks up Northern Italian food favorites from fettuccine alla carbonara to pollo alla parmigiana.
 Pair your delectable Mediterranean meal with a selection from their extensive wine list.

 Dig into classic Mexican cuisine with an Art Deco backdrop at the Naked Taco on Collins Avenue.
 Tuck into their signature chicharrones, featuring crispy pork belly and mango habanero, or the Florida-inspired crispy Key West shrimp tacos.